alanoudmk/ROS2-Turtlesim-Controller/README.md

     - [HERE](https://github.com/alanoudmk/Install-ROS2-Foxy-on-Ubuntu-20.04) is how to download it.
 2. Basic understanding of ROS concepts, such as nodes, topics, and messages.
 3. ROS2 Development Environment.
-     -includes installing the necessary build tools, such as: CMake, Python 3, pip, colcon.
+     - includes installing the necessary build tools, such as: CMake, Python 3, pip, colcon.